In Myanmar's Chin state, a grassroots rebellion grows

 NEW KIND OF CRISIS

-By May, three of the CDF fighters said they were taking on the Tatmadaw in several parts of Chin, a 36,000 square kilometre province with nine major townships.
+By May, three of the CDF fighters said they were taking on the Tatmadaw in several parts of Chin, a 36,000 sq km province with nine major townships.

 Outside Mindat, Za Latt Thwey said he was among the guerrillas, some trained by the CNF, who targeted Tatmadaw patrols.